 - Pursue the negotiation and signing of a Memorandum of Understanding between the University of Glasgow and the University of the West Indies, designed to fit the needs and requirements of UWI staff and students, while working in alignment with the educational and research objectives of the University of Glasgow.

 - Create an interdisciplinary centre for the study of historical slavery and its legacies, including modern slavery and trafficking.

 - Inaugurate a named professorship, a rotating post to be awarded to University of Glasgow academics undertaking significant research relevant to historical and modern slavery and reparative justice.

 - Name a major new University building or space to commemorate a significant figure, perhaps James McCune Smith, with appropriate signage and public-facing information.

-- Add a commemorative plaque to the Gilbert Scott Building, explaining that this was the site of the house of Robert Bogle, a West India merchant who owned many enslaved people, and who was one of a number of people who made money from slavery and who then later donated funds for the construction of the building.
+- A commemorative plaque will be added to the Gilbert Scott Building explaining that this was the site of the house of Robert Bogle, a wealthy West India merchant who owned a great many enslaved people, and that people who made money from slave ownership and the trade in slave-produced commodities were amongst the donors for the construction of these campus buildings.

 - Develop a Hunterian exhibition exploring the often unknown and unexpected ways in which some items within the collections are related to the history of racial slavery.